kenya-sk/deep-individual-tracker/README.md

 5. cnn_pixel.py
-    * 7 layer CNN. this model learns an equation that converts **each pixel** of input image into a density map.
+    * 7 layer CNN. this model learns an equation that converts **each pixel** of input image into a density map. and, estimate using learned model.

-6. estimate_pixel.py
+6. clustering.py
-    * using the learned model(cnn_pixel.py), estimate the value of the density map for each pixel. after that, clustering by MeanShift.
+    * clustering by MeanShift. the centroid of cluster is the detection point.

 7. accuracy.py
     * calculate the accuracy. if the distance between the estimation and ground truth is less than threshold(arg:distThreshold), it is regarded as the correct estimation.

+## Requirement
+    * Python3 or more
+    * C++
+    * OpenCV
+    * TensorFlow

+## Training Your Own Model